Table of content

 How to measure product/market fit

-Measuring product/market fit throughout the development cycle, and post-launch is key to ensuring product success.
+Without a clear measurement process even the most fancy concept is useless.
+Measuring product/market fit is a challenge but it is a key to ensuring product success.
 The goals you've set during the early stage are used to track the product's engagement metrics.

-Here are what you should be looking for as signs of user acceptance of the product.
+Here are what you should be looking for as signs of the product/market fit.

 - Activation - Merely downloading the app isn't a sign of success.
 You'll want to measure the activation rate, where users have successfully gone through the onboarding process and actively using the app.